 After being in solitary retreat for so long, it was such a gift to sit with a group.
 I had taken that support for granted on the many retreats I had sat before then: having a schedule, specific times to sit, bells ringing for the beginning and ending of meditation practice periods, and above all, people to sit with.

-At the end of that weeklong retreat, my teacher saw that I was, as you might say, cooking.
+At the end of that weeklong group retreat, my teacher saw that I was, as you might say, cooking.
 Things were going well in the practice.
 There was a kind of momentum from that much practice that was taking off in a good way.
 It wasn’t according to plan, but he suggested, “Why don’t you go back in the cabin?”
 I had already done more than a hundred days.
 Why not do some more practice?

 That thought terrified me.
 Before my long retreat, the longest retreat I’d sat was 18 days.
 And the long retreats I’d sat had been extremely difficult for me.

-I think long retreat or monastic training is a little bit like how it must be to have done military service.
+I think doing a long retreat or monastic training is a little bit like how it must be to have done military service.
 Some countries have mandatory military service.
-Everyone that’s like a man in that country of a certain age just has to go into the military.
+Everyone that’s a man in that country of a certain age just has to go into the military.
 People in that country know what it’s like to be in the military, and they can talk to each other about it.

 If it was bliss and just constant samadhi and liberation or whatever, sure, that’d be one thing, but at the time that was… not my experience.